Algebraic Number Starscapes: Geometry

-Understanding this involves transferring geometric information about a polynomial's coefficients to information about its roots.
-Central to this story is the roots map $\RootMap$ sending the coefficients of a complex polynomial to its multi-set of roots.
+The main actor in this story is the roots map $\RootMap$ sending the coefficients of a complex polynomial to its multi-set of roots.
 This provides a two-way bridge between the space of polynomial solutions and their coefficients, relating the structures in these images directly to structures already present in their sets of minimal polynomials.
 Making use of this bridge requires understanding what kind of information (topological, representation-theoretic, geometric) survives the trip.
 We summarize three main themes here:

 \begin{itemize} \item The fundamental theorem of algebra implies that the roots map is a \emph{homeomorphism} between the spaces of roots and coefficients over $\CC$.
 Thus topological properties of collections of algebraic numbers are equivalent to topological properties of their corresponding sets of minimal polynomials. \item For $\FF\in\{\RR,\CC\}$, the roots map $\RootMap$ is equivariant with respect to natural $\PSL(2;\FF)$ actions on the spaces of roots and coefficients.
 This equips each of these with a notion of geometry preserved by $\RootMap$.
 Thus, geometric properties of the space of minimal polynomials determine geometric properties of the algebraic numbers. \item In small degree, this action has finitely many orbits, decomposing the space of polynomials into a union of homogeneous geometries for $\PSL(2;\FF)$. \end{itemize}